lynical-software/.github/profile/README.md

-# Lynical software

- - Mobile app development
+# Lynical is a software development team and specialize in Full-stack Mobile app development and system development that can bring your business into digital world.